 The Volunteer Coordinator emails all volunteers every two months to create an intake calendar.
 Some people volunteer once a month, others once every two months, and others less often, depending on their schedule.
 It is imperative that a volunteer not miss a scheduled intake session!
-If an emergency or conflict arises, it is the responsibility of the volunteer to inform the Volunteer Coordinator as soon as possible and, when possible, assist in finding a replacement.
+If an emergency or conflict arises, it is the responsibility of the volunteer to inform the Legal Clinic as soon as possible and, when possible, assist in finding a replacement.
 Because clients often come to our sites specifically to see a lawyer and because many of our clients do not have a reliable phone number to arrange rescheduling, intake sessions will only be cancelled as a last resort.
-A volunteer should advise the Legal Clinic as far in advance as possible if he or she cannot make the scheduled intake and/or find a substitute.
+If a volunteer cannot attend intake and it is within 48 hours of his/her scheduled session, he/she must call the Legal Clinic at (202) 328-5500 so our staff can attempt to cover the intake.